nem0/LumixEngine/_posts/2015-10-11-third-party-libraries-in-lumix-engine.markdown

 * Docking and multimonitor support - must have,
 * Skinnable - I could live without this.

-Ofcourse I did not have all this requirements all at once, rather they changed with time.
+Of course I did not have all this requirements all at once, rather they changed with time.
 In the last two years I've tried at least 8 different UI frameworks.

 * Gwen
 * CEGUI